1047473086/Container_group17/README.md

 **Commands to run the application**

-<br>- Deploy the application for the first time:
+ - Deploy the application for the first time:
 <br>  `helm install my-release ./docker-compose`

 - Scale the application horizontally: